Bolton revelation puts Republicans under pressure in Trump impeachment trial

 Bolton left his post in September.
 Trump said he fired him.
 Bolton said he quit.

 “I think it’s increasingly likely that other Republicans will join those of us who think we should hear from John Bolton,” Romney told reporters.
+Romney, the 2012 Republican presidential nominee, added that “Bolton’s relevance ... is becoming increasingly clear.”

-“I think John Bolton’s relevance ... is becoming increasingly clear,” Romney added.
+Another moderate Republican senator, Susan Collins, said the reports regarding Bolton’s book “strengthen the case for witnesses and have prompted a number of conversations among my colleagues.”

 The Democratic-led House of Representatives impeached Trump last month on charges of abuse of power in his dealings with Ukraine and obstruction of Congress, setting up the trial in the Republican-led Senate.